-All briefs contain a major video product.
-These are a music video, two film trailers, an extract from an original TV documentary, or a complete short film
+All briefs contain a major video product, either a music video, two film trailers, an extract from an original TV documentary, or a complete short film.

-There were some creative approaches to music videos, and many were almost of a professional standard.
+There were some creative approaches to music videos and many were of a very high standard.
 These employed a range of forms with the most popular being a mixture of narrative and performance.
 Weaker productions tended to be simple narratives accompanied by music.
 The most successful had the star persona/s to the fore and were able to carry this 'branding' across to their minor products.

 Film trailers tended to be well considered with most candidates choosing to produce a teaser trailer plus a theatre trailer.
 Codes and conventions were often researched and applied consistently with this brief lending itself well to the promotional package format.
 Candidates working on this brief tended to have a clear idea of the narrative of the entire film they were promoting and were able to select and film appropriate extracts.
 Weaker productions tended to present too much narrative or focus for too long on one part of the film.
+Some candidates produced only one trailer, thus not meeting the requirements of the brief.

-TV Documentary extracts were less evident this series.
-What was submitted continued to be of mixed quality.
+TV Documentary extracts continue to be of mixed quality.
 The most successful were conscious of the fact that they were extracts and candidates often contextualised these in their blogs.
 Codes and conventions were adhered to, and it was often clear that research into theories of documentary production had been explored and applied.
 Weaker examples tended to attempt too much and started to resemble full short documentaries.
 They were often poorly researched and edited with long shots of rambling and/or repetitive information.

-This series saw fewer short films than usual.
-However, there were some powerful short films with thoughtful narratives, conscious choices of mise-en-scene, and well considered casting.
+There continues to be some powerful short film entries with thoughtful narratives, conscious choices of miseen-scene, and well considered casting.
 Weaker products tended to try to produce a short feature film rather than treating the product as a distinct genre in its own right.

-In some centres where English is not the first language candidates are choosing to present products in their native language.
+Some centres where English is not the first language are choosing to present products in their first language.
 This is acceptable for video products as long as English subtitles are used and the rest of the portfolio is completed in English.